English and Writing Professions

 ENGL 126.
 Environmental Health and Literature.
 4 Units.

 This course introduces students to a wide range of perspectives on the intimate connections between the environment and human health.
 As the COVID-19 pandemic indicates, the beliefs, values, political systems, and cultural practices can transform the living environment, alter how we relate to other species, and affect our health and our risk for infections.
 Given the global scale of climate change and its root causes of ecological degradation, the scope of our study will be both local and global; the readings are from natural, social sciences, and the humanities; and the approaches are interdisciplinary.
-(DVSY, ENST, ETHC, GEGR, GEND)
+(DVSY, ETHC, GEGR, GEND)

 ENGL 127.
 Critical Theories.
 4 Units.